CIT28/files/w4/ps0p1.md

 # CS50 Problem Set 0 Part 1
 ## Normals 1 thru 6

-In the video I will walk how to complete this work:
 ### Setup
-- In the ps0 folder, create another folder named normals.
+- In the root of your codespace create a new folder and name is ps1 folder, make sure it is at the same level as ps0 then create another folder named normals.
 - Change the current folder to normals, then use the following command to copy the database file:
     - ```curl -o normals.db https://raw.githubusercontent.com/CIT28/files/main/w4/normals.db```
     - Create a file to store the queries name it p1-q.sql and a README.md with a heading for each problem 1 thru 6, commit with message: